What is a Seller Representation Agreement?

 - Successful negotiation between the seller and the prospective buyer, and the continued willingness of the buyer to complete the transaction.

 If the seller fails to close the transaction after the brokerage has met the above conditions, the seller is required to pay the brokerage since it has performed the functions it had been assigned.
-However, it may be different across various types of deals depending on what the two parties had agreed in their initial agreement.
+However, the terms of the deal can vary significantly, depending on what the two parties had agreed in their initial agreement.

 The Listing Price in a Seller Representation Agreement